kristoff-it/allyourcodebase.com/content/gamedev/index.md

 zig-gamedev is a "toolbox of libraries" for game developers.
 It contains libraries, samples and (in the future) complete mini-games.
-Project provides solutions for: cross-platform graphics, multi-threaded physics, SIMD math, procedural techniques, profiling and more.
+Project provides cross-platform solution for: graphics, audio, multi-threaded physics, SIMD math, procedural techniques, profiling and more.
-Audio and networking solutions will be added soon.

-Samples features raytracing, PBR, mesh shaders, procedural meshes, physics and more.
+Sample applications feature raytracing, PBR, mesh shaders, procedural meshes, physics, audio and more.

 </td>
 <td>